sqsous/aws-github-action/ReadMe.md

 1.Create a PR

-2.Edit the main.tf

-3.edit the access_key and the secret_key
+2.edit the access_key and the secret_key in main.tf

+(optional) 3.edit bucket name in main.tf, in lines 7,8,14,18,22,26

+(optional) 4.edit the name of the pushed files in s3 in both run.sh, in lines 1,2,5,6 and in main.tf, in lines 15,16,23,24